 Cost of Ownership

 Some magazines have compared the M240i to the old E46 M3 and it's easy to see why.
 They're coupes of much the same size, both feature straight six engines and power outputs healthily over 300bhp.
 But should you want to see how far we've progressed in a decade, consider the fact that the M3 would get emissions of 287g/km and return a fuel economy figure of 23.7mpg.
-Compare and contrast the M240i's numbers which are 163g/km and 39.8mpg in auto form.
+Compare and contrast the M240i's WLTP numbers which are 197g/km and 32.5mpg in auto form.
 You might also want to bear in mind that the M3 is slower, is down a stack of torque and cost over £41,000 ten years ago.
 As lovely as that car was, it's clear that BMW's march of progress is wholly unsentimental.

 EfficientDynamics, BMW's suite of energy-saving features, is responsible for making those vaguely implausible looking figures.
 The M240i is fitted as standard with an Auto Start-Stop function available on both manual and automatic transmissions.
 An ECO PRO mode, activated using the Drive Performance Control, is a new feature on BMWs that adjusts various on-board systems to maximise efficiency.
 When in ECO PRO mode, the throttle response is adjusted to encourage a more economical driving style.
 The extra economy created in ECO PRO mode is fed back to the driver, with the in-car displays showing the additional number of miles achieved.

-We don't think this is too bold a prediction, but the BMW M240i looks set to continue where the old M235i variant left off as one of the most well-regarded BMW sporting models of recent times.
+We don't think this is too bold a prediction, but the BMW M240i has continued on where the old M235i variant left off as one of the most well-regarded BMW sporting models of recent times.
 Put simply, it barely puts a foot wrong.
 The price is right, it's crushingly quick, supremely efficient and it looks..
 Well, it's good-looking enough that you won't need to make apologies for it when it's standing on your driveway.
 Most importantly, BMW has managed to combine these talents and pitch the car right into a sweet spot in the market where its key rivals from Mercedes, Audi, Porsche, Lexus and Jaguar will all simply look at each other and wonder how that just happened.

 BMW M240i review by Jonathan Crouch